Questions About a Smoke-free Western

 Western's decision to go smoke-free was made after

-The consultation with student leaders and employee groups began in 2015.
+The consultation with student leaders, employee groups and all campus members began in 2015.

 - Western's Joint Occupational Health & Safety Committee, with representatives from each employee group, expressed early support for a move to a smoke-free campus.

 - A 2016 survey of more than 40,000 people at Western showed very strong support for a move to a smoke-free campus.
 Read the Smoking Survey Results (Western user ID and password required).

 - An Advisory Committee on the Future of Smoking at Western was established in early 2017 and made recommendations on a

 time-linefor a smoke-free Western by July 2019.
 The proposal, timeline and details were shared with student groups and employee groups, who provided feedback prior to a final decision by the President and Vice-Presidents group to proceed.

 townhallmeeting was held March 21, 2018to seek feedback on the move to a smoke-free campus.

 Western continues to welcome feedback at email@example.com.

 Who was on the Advisory Committee making this recommendation?

 The Advisory Committee has been led by two Co-Chairs: